-Around the world, youth are working together to build stronger communities, create healthier environments, and raise awareness of endangered species.
-The case studies presented in this lesson highlight kids who are actively promoting water conservation, climate change solutions, salmon habitat restoration, and marine debris prevention.
-Each of these projects can ultimately contribute to watershed restoration and the recovery of salmon and inspire your students to take action in their own communities.
+Around the world, people are working together to build stronger communities, create healthier environments, and raise awareness of endangered species.
+The following case studies highlight kids who are actively promoting water conservation, climate change solutions, salmon habitat restoration, and marine debris prevention.
+Each of these projects can ultimately contribute to watershed restoration and the recovery of salmon.